kingxfshame/products/README.md

 * All scripts for adding - removing - editing products are in the file php / function.php
 * The script for finding products is at the beginning of the index.php file.

+*Search works, as well as by product name and by description.

 # Database
 ### I have only 5 fields in the database.
 * id